mnmallea/mercadolibre-vehicle-images-scraper/README.md

-# Mercadolibre Vehicles Images Scrapper
+# Mercadolibre Vehicles Images Scraper

 To run this script create `downloads` folder and run `npm start`.
-This will download truck images from mercado libre publications to your download folder.
+This will download truck images from Mercado Libre publications to your `downloads` folder.